mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `—` <br/>
 **Context:** server, location

 Sets a string to replace in the response and a replacement string.
 No change to the public version.
+Note that when the response is compressed, the search and replace may not work as desired.

 ### [`sub_filter_last_modified`](http://nginx.org/en/docs/http/ngx_http_sub_module.html#sub_filter_last_modified)